 Now Sunny, warm, low humidity.

-For the outlook through the the weekend and beyond with Larson's Long-Range, scroll on down to Josh's post
+For the outlook through the rest of the week and into the weekend, scroll on down to Jason's post